ludwig-ai/ludwig-docs/docs/configuration/trainer.md

 !!! tip

-    Running evaluation once per epoch is an appropriate fit for tabular datasets, which are small, fit in memory, and train quickly.
+    Running evaluation once per epoch is an appropriate fit for small datasets that fit in memory and train quickly.
 However, this can be a poor fit for unstructured datasets, which tend to be much larger, and train more slowly due to larger models.

     Running evaluation too frequently can be wasteful while running evaluation not frequently enough can be uninformative.
 In large-scale training runs,